 - paper + access to a printer (don’t have one? we like this model)

-- child’s cooking knife + cut-resistant glove (optional, but recommended for safety)
+- child’s cooking knives + cut-resistant glove (optional, but recommended for safety)

 - 5 onions